-Is the Homebase packing cube also a daypack?
+Is the packing cube included in the Homebase Backpack also a daypack?

 No, the packing cube is not a daypack.

 When you blend travel and work, you either need a separate bag for each purpose or need a bag that will do double duty.
 Our user testers expressed frustration with the need to carry a second bag inside of their main luggage while traveling indefinitely.
-Digital nomads need a comfortable fully featured work bag to carry all their gear.
+People who combine work and travel need a comfortable fully featured work bag to carry all their gear.
 Based on their feedback, we designed a travel backpack that serves as your carry on and as your daily work bag.
 No daypack required.

 The packing cube has d-rings if you’d like to attach a strap and use it as a shoulder bag.
-If you prefer a smaller bag for daily use, the Outbreaker packable daypack is a good option.
+If you prefer a smaller bag for daily use, the Outbreaker Daypack is a good option.